 Blue room.
 Watercolour study on paper.

 During my year spent in a very rural setting I revisited the genres of landscape and still life, in other words, the lowly origins of western painting.
-I came to realise that the place that I found myself in became both a real and imaginary setting for paintings to be played out.
-I realised too that my paintings are scenes, drawing upon the natural world, photography, films, art history, contemporary culture and current affairs in order to make comment or sense of it.
+I came to realise that the place where I was became both a real and imaginary setting for paintings to be played out.
+I realised too that many of my paintings are scenes, drawing upon the natural world, photography, films, art history, contemporary culture and current affairs in order to make comment or sense of it.
 They are made from a spirit of adventure and discovery.

 Genre painting is a confusing term.
 Ever since it was first introduced critics and writers have had trouble defining it.
-18th century French writer Claude-Henri Watelet, for example, defined “genre painter” in the Encyclopédie as an “artist for whom animals, fruits, flowers or landscapes constitute the subject of his painting” – obviously not accurate as still life, animal paintings and landscapes were widely considered separate genres.
+18th century French writer Claude-Henri Watelet, for example, defined “genre painter” in the Encyclopédie as an “artist for whom animals, fruits, flowers or landscapes constitute the subject of his painting” – in other words still life, animal paintings and landscapes were widely considered separate genres.
 The art establishment also assigned varying levels of importance to different genres, with history painting (the painting of scenes from history, the bible or literature) as the most important, and still life as the least important.